MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/bamboo.md

 2. If you use Bamboo on-premises, [enable HTTPS](https://confluence.atlassian.com/display/BAMBOO/Advanced+actions) on your Bamboo server.

-3. If your project uses Team Foundation version control and not Git, install the [TFS respository add-on](https://marketplace.atlassian.com/search?q=tfs) for Bamboo.
+3. If your project uses Team Foundation version control and not Git, install the [TFS repository add-on](https://marketplace.atlassian.com/search?q=tfs) for Bamboo.

 ## Enable VSTS basic authentication
 1. If you haven't already, enable [alternate credentials](../../repos/git/auth-overview.md#alternate-credentials) in your VSTS profile.